awsdocs/aws-systems-manager-user-guide/doc_source/OpsCenter-getting-started.md

 To receive notifications, you must create and subscribe to an Amazon SNS topic\.
 For more information, see [Create a Topic](https://docs.aws.amazon.com/sns/latest/dg/CreateTopic.html) and [Subscribing an Endpoint to an Amazon SNS Topic](https://docs.aws.amazon.com/sns/latest/dg/sns-tutorial-create-subscribe-endpoint-to-topic.html) in the *Amazon Simple Notification Service Developer Guide*\.

 **Note**
 To receive notifications, you must specify the Amazon Resource Name \(ARN\) of an Amazon SNS topic that is in the same AWS Region and AWS account as the OpsItem\.
-If you are using OpsCenter in multiple Regions or accounts, then you must create and subscribe to an Amazon SNS topic in each Region or account where you want to receive OpsItem notifications\.
+If you're using OpsCenter in multiple Regions or accounts, then you must create and subscribe to an Amazon SNS topic in each Region or account where you want to receive OpsItem notifications\.

 ### Task 2: Update the Amazon SNS access policy<a name="OpsCenter-getting-started-sns-encryption-policy"></a>